irenebernardi/Glioma-Grading-Classification/README.md

  - AdaBoost.

-Initially, Multiple Correspondance Analysis (MCA) was used as a means for features selection.
+After data normalization and cleaning, Multiple Correspondance Analysis (MCA) was used as a means for features selection.
 Then, the two top performing models were selected for improvement via Stratified Cross Validation GridSearch and RandomSearch.

 ####INSERT FINAL ACCURACY AND RECALL ####